Performance of the Endcap Time-of-Flight detector in the STAR beam-energy scan: Introduction

 The FXT program comes with its own challenges for a collider detector like STAR \cite{Star:2002eio}.
 Midrapidity moves outside of the acceptance of the barrel time-of-flight detector (bTOF) \cite{Llope:2012zz} for collision energies higher than $\sqrt{s_{_{NN}}} = 3.9$ GeV ($0 < \eta_{_{\rm{bTOF}}} < 1.5$ in FXT mode).
-To expand the available phase-space and recover midrapidity for the higher FXT energies, an endcap time-of-flight detector (eTOF) \cite{STAR:2016gpu} was installed in 2019 for BES-II. eTOF extended the pseudorapidity coverage by 0.7 units ($1.55 < \eta_{_{\rm{eTOF}}} < 2.17$) in FXT mode, and allowed for midrapidity measurements for collision energies up to $\sqrt{s_{_{NN}}} = 7.7$ GeV.
-Figure~\ref{fig:etof_yz} shows a cartoon schematic of the STAR central barrel, with eTOF located at $z =$ -303 to -270 cm.
+To expand the available phase-space and recover midrapidity for the higher FXT energies, an endcap time-of-flight detector (eTOF) \cite{STAR:2016gpu} was installed in 2019 for BES-II.
+The inclusion of eTOF extended the pseudorapidity coverage by 0.7 units ($1.55 < \eta_{_{\rm{eTOF}}} < 2.17$) in FXT mode, and allowed for midrapidity measurements for collision energies up to $\sqrt{s_{_{NN}}} = 7.7$ GeV.
+Figure~\ref{fig:etof_yz} shows a cartoon schematic of the STAR central barrel, with eTOF located between $z =$ -303 to -270 cm.
+Pseudorapidity in FXT mode is defined in reference to the target, which is located at $z = 200$ cm.
 The other main detectors in the STAR central barrel are also shown, the time projection chamber (TPC) \cite{TPC1} and bTOF.
-The TPC provides tracking capability as well as low-momentum particle identification. eTOF and bTOF are similar time-of-flight detectors and provide high-momentum PID in conjunction with a momentum measurement from the TPC.
+The TPC provides tracking capability as well as low-momentum particle identification through measurements of energy loss ($dE/dx$).
+Time of flight detectors measure a particle's mass:

+where $p$ is the particle's momentum, $c$ the speed of light, $\Delta t$ the time of flight and $\ell$ the path length from the primary vertex to the intersection on the counter surface.
+Here, $p$ and $\ell$ are provided by the TPC particle tracking.

 In this paper, the performance and capabilities of eTOF during BES-II will be discussed as well as its utility for physics analysis at STAR.